This post is used to log my leetcode problem solving.

 Alice and Bob are playing a game on a string.

-, Alice and Bob will take turns playing the following game where Alice starts first:
+You are given a string s, Alice and Bob will take turns playing the following game where Alice starts first:

 - On Alice’s turn, she has to remove any non-empty substring from

-that contains an odd number of vowels. - On Bob’s turn, he has to remove any non-empty substring from
+sthat contains an odd number of vowels. - On Bob’s turn, he has to remove any non-empty substring from

-that contains an even number of vowels.
+sthat contains an even number of vowels.

 The first player who cannot make a move on their turn loses the game.
 We assume that both Alice and Bob play optimally.

-if Alice wins the game, and false
+Return true if Alice wins the game, and false otherwise.

-The English vowels are: a
+The English vowels are: a, e, i, o, and u.

 Example 1: